Agroecology students come from a variety of backgrounds and engage in a range of different projects on campus.

 Angad graduated with a B. S. in Biology before returning to southern India to volunteer with the Isha Foundation for three years.
 Here, he was given the opportunity to work with the center’s agroforestry department, the Save Soil initiative – a global movement to raise awareness about soil degradation, and later with Isha Sacred Walks, where he supported various sojourns in northern India and Nepal.
 Now, as a Graduate Student in Agroecology, Angad is looking to further his passion for nutritional security and sustainable development.
 He is particularly interested in the interconnectedness between agriculture and soil.

-Credentials: Research Track with Holly Gibbs & Tyler Lark x '22
+Credentials: Research Track with Edna Ledesma x '26

 Jaya Muehlman